rachelpatterson86/yummly/README.md

 ## The Recipe object

 The Yummly ruby wrapper returns all results as recipe objects.
 These objects normalize the API responses to make it easier for developers to interact with recipes from ruby.
-All Yummly recipe attributes have been directly mapped, and in cases where the JSON response returned an array for a specific attribute and array of related objects are returned from the ruby Recipe object.
+All Yummly recipe attributes have been directly mapped.
+In cases where the JSON response returned an array for a specific attribute, an array of appropriate objects are returned from the ruby Recipe object.

 For example, to access the thumbnail image for a recipe:

     recipe = Yummly.find('French-Onion-Soup-The-Pioneer-Woman-Cooks-_-Ree-Drummond-41364')
     recipe.images.first.small_url

+(Shhhh, there's also a Recipe#thumbnail convenience method!)

 Explore the Yummly::Recipe class to see the full range of available attributes.